trevizor/NMS_MODS/ParticleOverhaul/readme.txt

 1.4 - Smoke everywhere!
 - Added smoke effects to sentinel explosions
 - Added sparks to spaceship engine debris
-- Increased draw distance for planet particle effects (This may affect performance)
+- Increased draw distance for planet particle effects (This may affect performance, please let me know if you experience slow downs)

 This mod changes the following files: